graph LR

 Spans

 Each token or token sequence in a sentence receives at most one span label.
-There are two span categories:
+There are two span categories.

 Role marks the primary causal components: